WasatchCloudBase/CustomAirspace/README.md

  - Scroll down to "Download Hotspots"
  - From the "Download currently visible hotspots" dropdown, select "GPS Exchange format (GPX)

+# Creating a source file for LZ/DNL areas
 To create a polygon for a LZ/DNL area:
  - Open Google Earth Pro
  - Pan/zoom to the desired area